 - Fir – This wood is very stable when it reaches the right moisture content or EMC with the moisture in the surrounding air.
-After the wood reached EMC or is seasoned fir will do very little shrinking or warping.
+After the wood reaches EMC or is seasoned, fir will do very little shrinking or warping.

-- Cedar – is one of the densest wood species which really helps prevent cracking due to changes in the moisture.
+- Cedar – is one of the densest wood species, which really helps prevent cracking due to changes in moisture.

 - Redwood – is known to have a very straight wood grain pattern but also has a natural chemical inside that protects the wood against moisture.

 - Pine – It is more stable than cherry and maple.

 Any of these woods would be great for your DIY projects and are typically easy to work with and easy to fix if they do warp.

 You can avoid warped lumber fairly easily by careful selection.
 Here are the basic things to look for when selecting lumber (roughly in order of importance):